JuliaDocs/DocumenterMarkdown.jl/docs/src/index.md

 Julia package, implementing the Markdown -> Markdown "writer" for building documentation sites.
 The Markdown output can then be further processed with other tools, such as [MkDocs](https://www.mkdocs.org/).

+This functionality used to be a part of the core Documenter, but now functions as an example on how to implement alternative writers.

 ## Markdown & MkDocs

 To have the Markdown output available, you need to add the DocumenterMarkdown package to the